FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 (great or greater or bigger) [than] [or] (equals or equal) [to]: greater than or equal to sign

 (less or lesser or smaller) [than] [or] (equals or equal) [to]: less than or equal to sign

+tilde or similar [to]: ~

+circle (product or times or cross): cross multiplication sign within a circle

+circle dot: dot multiplication sign within a circle

+bang or exclaim or exclamation [point]: !

+summation: summation operator

+product: product operator (not the multiplication sign)

+choose or combo or combination: creates a parenthesized container that can hold two rows of math (used for things like n choose k)

+ceilling: ceiling function

+floor: floor function